RPT-Wall St Week Ahead: Earnings forecasts look less bright

 Among next week's data is a report on U.S. economic growth on Thursday.
 U.S. gross domestic product likely grew at a 2.5 percent annual rate in the third quarter, according to a Reuters survey, a improvement from 1.3 percent in the second quarter.

 "The general macroeconomic data in the U.S. continues to confirm a protracted, slow painful recovery but not a recession at this stage.
 And if it continues to maintain that however slow pace, on the upside the earnings should be supported by economic activity," said Natalie Trunow, chief investment officer of equities at Calvert Investment Management in Bethesda, Maryland, which manages about $14.8 billion.
-(Reporting by Caroline Valetkevitch; additional reporting by Steven C. Johnson; Editing by Kenneth Barry and Diane Craft)
+(Reporting by Caroline Valetkevitch; Editing by Kenneth Barry)

-Feb 6 Israel's Delek Group said it had offered $524 million for the 80 percent of shares in Canadian oil producer Ithaca Energy Inc it does not already own in an agreed takeover bid.

-* Ithaca Energy - Entered into definitive agreement with Delek group of cash takeover bid for all common shares of Ithaca not currently owned by Delek for C$1.95 per share